Hot Rats: Artwork

 The colorful, psychedelic aura of the late sixties is apparent in the graphic design and photography of Hot Rats.
-This one-disc album had a gatefold featuring the elaborate artwork of Cal Schenkel, at a time when gatefold covers were less common and just coming into vogue.
+Cal Schenkel, who did much of the album artwork for Zappa at the time, was credited with the album's cover design.
 The front and back cover photos by Andee Nathanson use infrared photography and reflect Zappa's taste for striking visual images, combined with the absurdly humorous.
 The woman pictured on the cover is Christine Frka, alias Miss Christine of The GTOs.
 For years these cover photos were incorrectly credited to Ed Caraeff.
+The inside of the original gatefold LP cover features a collage of color pictures, many of which were taken during the recording sessions.